Ebi27/nft-preview-card-component-main/README.md

 3. Most importantly, i was able to properly learn css content boxing and practiced my flexbox as well.
 This has been by biggest problem recently.

+4. I learnt how to deploy my project using github and netlify.
+Github was very confusing for me ( still is ) but i was forced to learn how to work the repo and have my project hosted using netlify ( very exciting!)

 This is my first project and i'm even more excited to start the next one.